farishaddad/Knowledge-Mining-using-Cognitive-Search/05-Lab-1-Text-Skills.md

 **All the links in this lab are extra content for your learning, but you don't need them to perform the required activities.**

-In this lab, you make REST API calls to perform following tasks:

-* Create an indexing pipeline that enriches source data in route to an index
+In this lab, we will learn how to create a Cognitive Search indexing pipeline that enriches source data in route to an index.
+The output is a full text searchable index on Azure Search.

+The list of activities we will do, using Azure Search REST APIs, is:

++ Create a data source for the uploaded data.
-* Use built-in entity recognition, language detection, text manipulation, and key phrase extraction skills on a sample data set
++ Create a Cognitive Search Skillset with entity recognition, language detection, text manipulation and key phrase extraction.
-* Learn how to chain skills together by mapping inputs to outputs in a skillset
-* Execute requests and review results
-* Reset the index and indexers for further development

-Output is a full text searchable index on Azure Search.
++ Create an index to store the enriched metadata.
++ Create an indexer processo to execute the enrichment.
++ Check the indexer status
++ Check the enriched metadata
++ Query specicic metadata

->TIP for Later: You can enhance the index with other standard capabilities, such as [synonyms](https://docs.microsoft.com/en-us/azure/search/search-synonyms), [scoring profiles](https://docs.microsoft.com/rest/api/searchservice/add-scoring-profiles-to-a-search-index), [analyzers](https://docs.microsoft.com/en-us/rest/api/searchservice/custom-analyzers-in-azure-search), and [filters](https://docs.microsoft.com/en-us/azure/search/search-filters).
+>TIP for Later: You can enhance the index with other Azure Search standard capabilities, such as [synonyms](https://docs.microsoft.com/en-us/azure/search/search-synonyms), [scoring profiles](https://docs.microsoft.com/rest/api/searchservice/add-scoring-profiles-to-a-search-index), [analyzers](https://docs.microsoft.com/en-us/rest/api/searchservice/custom-analyzers-in-azure-search), and [filters](https://docs.microsoft.com/en-us/azure/search/search-filters).

 ## Step 1 - Create a data source